-Note 2: tfm fonts do not set $\mbox{\sc Vmathradicalrule}$ because $\mbox{\sc T}E X 82$ uses the height of the radical instead.
-When this parameter is indeed not set when $\mbox{\sc LuaT}E X$ has to typeset a radical, a backward compatibility mode will kick in that assumes that an oldstyle $\mbox{\sc T}E X$ font is used.
-Also, they do not set $\mbox{\sc Umathradicaldegreebefore}$, $\mbox{\sc Umathradicaldegreeafter}$, and $\mbox{\sc Umathradicaldegreeafter}$ are then automatically initialized to $5/18 \mbox{\sc quad}$, $-10/18 \mbox{\sc quad}$, and 60.
+Note 2: Traditional tfm fonts do not set \Umathradicalrule because T_EX82 uses the height of the radical instead.
+When this parameter is indeed not set when Lua T_EX has to typeset a radical, a backward compatibility mode will kick in that assumes that an oldstyle T_EX font is used.
+Also, they do not set \Umathradicaldegreebefore, \Umathradicaldegreeafter, and \Umathradicaldegreeraise.
+These are then automatically initialized to 5/18quad, -10/18quad, and 60.

-Note 3: If tfm fonts are used, then the $\mbox{Umathradicalvgap}$ is not set until the first time LuaTEX has to typeset a formula because this needs parameters from both family2 and family3.
+Note 3: If tfm fonts are used, then the $\mbox{Umathradicalvgap}$ is not set until the first time LuaTEX has to typeset a formula because this needs parameters from both family 2 and family 3.
 This provides a partial backward compatibility with TEX82, but that compatibility is only partial: once the $\mbox{Umathradicalvgap}$ is set, it will not be recalculated any more.

-Note 4: (also if tfm fonts are used) A similar situation arises wrt. \Umathspaceafterscript : it is not set until the first time LuaTeX has to typeset a formula.
-This provides some backward compatibility with TeX82.
-But once the \Umathspaceafterscript is set, \scriptspace will never be looked at again.
+Note 4: When tfm fonts are used a similar situation arises with respect to \Umathspaceafterscript : it is not set until the first time $LuaT_EX$ has to typeset a formula.
+This provides some backward compatibility with T_EX82 .
+But once the \Umathspaceafterscript is set, \script -space will never be looked at again.

-Note 5: Tfm fonts set $\Umathconnectoroverlapmin$ to zero because T_EX82 always stacks extensibles without any overlap.
+Note 5: Traditional tfm fonts set $\Umathconnectoroverlapmin$ to zero because T_EX82 always stacks extensibles without any overlap.

 Note 6: The \Umathoperatorsize is only used in \displaystyle, and is only set in OpenType fonts.
-In tfm font mode, it is artificially set to one scaled point more than the initial attempt's size, so that always the 'first next' will be tried, just like in TeX82.
+In tfm font mode, it is artificially set to one scaled point more than the initial attempt's size, so that always the 'first next' will be tried, just like in T_FX82 .